aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ### Test using example CodePipeline

 Whilst the above diagram shows a typical multi account and full CI/CD pipeline, for the purposes of testing a simpler environment is provided within this repository.
-This can be used to test the SAM validate-api deployment, and also show how the CodeBuild validate stage can be used within CodePipeline.
+This can be used to test the SAM validate-api deployment, and show how the CodeBuild validate stage can be used within CodePipeline.

 The stack is defined in [example-codepipeline.yaml](./example-codepipeline.yaml).